dphhyland/draft-dphhyland-authzen-prior-art/draft-dphhyland-authzen-prior-art.md

 The standard is thin on how to deal with errors in the authorization request - it is mostly focused on errors related to the data type (i.e. does not suggest range values) and does not provide any opportunity to communicate the reason for the error. (i.e. is it an authorization issue or a data issue).

-Authorization Errors defined by theRAR spec are focused on type excepts - no standards are defined for Authroization based exceptions
+Authorization Errors defined by the RAR spec are focused on type excepts - no standards are defined for Authroization based exceptions

 https://datatracker.ietf.org/doc/html/rfc9396#name-authorization-error-response